Pentagon chief urges end to island-building in South China Sea

 “We want a peaceful resolution of all disputes, and an immediate and lasting halt to land reclamation by any claimant.
 We also oppose any further militarization of disputed features,” Carter said in his remarks.

-“With its actions in the South China Sea, China is out of step with both international norms that underscore the Asia-Pacific’s security architecture,” he added.
+“With its actions in the South China Sea, China is out of step with both international norms that underscore the Asia-Pacific’s security architecture, and the regional consensus in favor of non-coercive approaches to this and other long-standing disputes,” Carter said.

 The U.S. aircraft that flew near the Spratlys was repeatedly warned by a Chinese navy radio operator to leave the area.

-Manila has been particularly vocal in the region in criticizing China’s reclamation work, and Philippine Defense Minister Voltaire Gazmin had talks with Carter while attending the ceremony in Hawaii.

-“The US expressed alarm on unilateral activities that are inconsistent with international law,” Gazmin said in a text message.
-“Unilateral actions escalate tensions which may lead to actual conflict.
-Actions that could lead to accidents and untoward incidents due to miscalculations should be avoided.”

-Carter is on the first leg of a trip that will take him to Singapore for the annual Shangri-La Dialogue security conference and then on to Vietnam and India, where he will discuss maritime security issues and boosting security ties.
+Carter is on the first leg of a trip that will take him to Singapore for the annual Shangri La Dialogue security conference and then on to Vietnam and India, where he will discuss on maritime security issues and boosting security ties.

 His comments came at a change-of-command ceremony for the U.S. military’s Pacific Command, which is responsible for U.S. forces in the Asia-Pacific region.

-Additional reporting by Sui-Lee Wee in BEIJING and Manuel Mogato in MANILA; Editing by Sandra Maler, Mohammad Zargham and Steve Orlofsky
+Reporting by David Alexander; Editing by Sandra Maler, Mohammad Zargham and Steve Orlofsky